Release Date: 12/12/2018

 When: While Pastore’s journey has taken over two decades, the collection was only revealed to the public via the website in 2013.

 Why: Pastore began this adventure of discoveries in 1998 while investigating the death ruse of Jesse James.
 He searched out a family from SE Kansas who were in possession of many original Jesse James heirlooms.
-The collection had been handed down through the family and now lay in the hands of the current descendants.
+The collection had been handed down through the family and has a clear chain of custody to the current descendants.

 Pastore acquired his first set of Jesse James photos on a research trip to St. Joseph, MO to visit the crime scene.
 The house where “Jesse” was murdered is now a part of the Patee House Museum.
 The group of 5 photos was acquired in an large antique store across the street from the Jesse James Home Museum.
 Since then Pastore has reunited many of James family photos in to one collection.
-One day they will make their way to a public venue as a permanent exhibition.
+One day the collection will have a public venue as a permanent exhibition.
 Until then, the web is a fine medium to share a small portion of these rare relics.

 How: Pastore’s forensics and archaeological investigations were the skills that gave him the insight to apply a scientific approach in the search for more historically significant artifacts.
 The allegory of scraping away layers of sediments is akin to sorting through layers of history saved in family photos.
 Going back in time through the changing technologies from paper prints, Carte de Viste (CDV’s), tintypes, glass plate Daguerreotype establishes a timeline.
 Each photo is studied for subject matter, content analysis, facial comparison, software analysis, cross-sectional analysis of related materials and locality are some of the research criteria employed.